linked-art/linked.art/docs/model/object/aboutness/index.md

 Other classifications can also be assigned to the object's content.
 If it is possible to say that "the artistic content of this object is an X", then X can be included in the set of classifications using the `classified_as` property on the `VisualItem`.
 This could include classifications such as "Landscape", "Genre", "Portrait" or "Allusion", compared to classifications that are derived from the physical nature of the object such as a "Painting", "Photograph" or "Sculpture" which are associated with the object.

+__Example:__

+Spring's visual appearance is classified as a Portrait.

 ```crom
 top = model.VisualItem(ident="spring/4", label="Visual Content of Spring")
 top.classified_as = vocab.instances['content portrait']